raspberrypi/style-guide/style-guide.md

 ## Raspberry Pi computers, microcontroller devices, microcontroller boards, and camera modules

-"Raspberry Pi 4", "Raspberry Pi Zero", "Raspberry Pi Pico", "Raspberry Pi RP2040", "Raspberry Pi Camera Module 2", and so on; not "_the_ Raspberry Pi 4" or "_the_ Raspberry Pi Zero", and not just "Pi 4" or "Pi Zero".
+Are you talking about Raspberry Pi the concept, or about a specific Raspberry Pi?
+If you're writing about the product line, then "Raspberry Pi 4", "Raspberry Pi Zero", "Raspberry Pi Pico", "Raspberry Pi RP2040", "Raspberry Pi Camera Module 2", and so on; not "_the_ Raspberry Pi 4" or "_the_ Raspberry Pi Zero", and not just "Pi 4" or "Pi Zero".

+If you're writing about a specific Raspberry Pi: one your reader is using in a project, or the one you're holding in your hand, use the appropriate article.
+"Pick up a Raspberry Pi."
+"Insert a microSD card into your Raspberry Pi."
+"Mount the HAT on the Raspberry Pi."

 The plural of "Raspberry Pi" is "Raspberry Pis" (no apostrophe); but use "Raspberry Pi computers", "Raspberry Pi devices", etc. where possible.

 To check official nomenclature, refer to the Product Names Register on Cognidox internally, or the [products page](https://www.raspberrypi.com/products/).